nolansmid/github-pages-with-jekyll/index.md

 # ColorCorrectSolutions blog

-Welcome to my amazing Blog!!
+Welcome to ColorCorrectSolutions blog

-I'm glad you are here.
-I plan to tell you about printers and everything thaat goes into it.
+We are going to talk about printers and all the stuff that goes into making them as well as what kind of papers and inks can go into them.